 Recognizing that the image and perception of the Bureau rests on each employee, TBI emphasizes the continuing and latest training and professionalism of all employees.
 Therefore, the mission of the Training Division is to provide oversight, guidance, and inspire through excellence in training and research.
 The Training Division is headed by an Assistant Director with the assistance of a Special Agent in Charge and staff who are responsible for ensuring that Bureau personnel receive the training they require to perform their duties safely and effectively.
 The Division’s staff also coordinates the design, development, revision, and implementation of training programs and lesson plans.

 In addition, the Training Division conducts classes for more than 8,500 members of Tennessee law enforcement.
 This includes a wide range of topics including Fingerprinting, Child Sex Abuse, Prescription Fraud, Death Investigations and Methamphetamine 101.
 The Division also spearheads the TBI basic criminal investigation school which is attended by all special agents as well as members of the Tennessee Department of Correction, Tennessee Department of Safety, Tennessee Bomb and Arson, Tennessee Department of Revenue, and District Attorneys General.

-The Training Division also coordinates TBI instructors for the City and County criminal investigation school held at the Tennessee Law Enforcement Training Academy and provides current law enforcement officers with the TBI State Academy which is a six week professional and prestigious training program in conjunction with Bethel University's College of Criminal Justice.
+The Training Division also coordinates TBI instructors for the City and County criminal investigation school held at the Tennessee Law Enforcement Training Academy and provides current law enforcement officers with the TBI State Academy which is a six week professional and prestigious training program in conjunction with Cumberland University and Tennessee State University.
 The Division is responsible for oversight of TBI’s Citizens’ Academy, which provides Tennessee residents a magnified view of the Bureau’s mission and daily work.

 The Division works closely with the Human Resource Unit with providing support in recruitment efforts as well as hosting career fairs that inspire diversity.
 With the aid of the Human Resource Unit and Professional Standards Unit, the Training Division ensures all TBI management, staff, sub-recipients, contractors, and service beneficiaries meet the provisions of Title VI and IX of the Civil Rights Act of 1964 and the minimum requirements to be in compliance with its rules, laws, and regulations.
 Training Division personnel also coordinates and gives tours of TBI Headquarters as requested.